Bronx Risk of Injury to a Minor Lawyer

 Contacting a Bronx Risk of Injury to a Minor Attorney

-Accusations that a person has caused a child to come to harm carry harsh consequences.
+Accusations of a parent causing their child harm can carry harsh consequences.
 Not only is the defendant forced to answer charges in criminal court that may result in jail time and heavy fines, but the custody or visitation rights of parents may be placed in jeopardy.

 It is important for defendants to obtain representation that can protect them on both fronts.
-Bronx risk of injury to a minor lawyers fight against criminal accusations that defendants placed a child at risk of harm and/or committed crimes against children.
+Our Bronx risk of injury to a minor lawyers fight against criminal accusations that defendants committed crimes against children.
 If you are accused of endangering the welfare of a child, contact us today.